AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 	**Workaround:** None.

--	**GAME-19224 1.6 projects migrated from 1.5 won’t associate with the Wwise project**
+-	**GAME-19224 Projects migrated from Stingray 1.5 lose association with Wwise projects**

-	After migrating 1.5 projects, Wwise won’t open the Wwise project.
+	After you migrate a project created in Stingray 1.5, selecting **Window > Wwise Audio** to load the associated Wwise audio project stops working.

+	**Workaround:**

+	(Note: We recommend creating a backup of your project before modifying the *.stingray_project* file.)
-	**Workaround:** To force Wwise to link to the Wwise project, add the following to the *.stingray_project*  file located at the root of your project.

-	Add the code between `description` and `migration` lines:
+	Add the following to the *.stingray_project* file located at the root of your project, between `description` and `migrations` lines:

 	~~~{sjson}
 	libraries = {